sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Finding

-The 2024–2025 results showed large differences between Ontario hospital corporations relative to their peer-group median.
+When I looked at **2024–2025** on its own, there was a wide range of results even among corporations in the same peer group.

-For both indicators, some corporations had P90 wait times below their peer median, while others were well above it.
-The spread was especially noticeable for admitted-patient ED stay.
+Some corporations were below their peer median, while others were well above it.
+The difference was especially large for admitted-patient ED stay.

-One of the clearest examples was Haliburton Highlands Health Services.
-Its admitted-patient P90 was **70.3 hours**, compared with a peer-group median of **15.6 hours**, a gap of about **350.6%**.
+One example that stood out was Haliburton Highlands Health Services.
+Its admitted-patient P90 was **70.3** hours compared with a peer-group median of **15.6** hours, a gap of about **350.6%**.

 <a href="(https://public.tableau.com/views/OntarioEmergencyDepartmentPerformanceAnalysis/20242025InitialvsAdmittedPeerGaps?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)">
   <img